inmindos/thinking-flaws/System justification.md

 source: "https://en.wikipedia.org/wiki/System_justification"
 ---

 We tend to defend the system we are in because it provides for many of our underlying needs.
-We view ourselves favorably(ego-justification), we views the groups we belong to, favorably(group-justification).
+We view ourselves favorably(ego-justification), we view the groups we belong to, favorably(group-justification).
 Finally, we see the systems that we are a part of favorably(system justification).

 ### Related